-I have been the Principal Investigator of MSKCC’s Sentinel Lymph Node Biopsy Program, have served as Acting Chief of the Breast Service (2006-2008), and am active in local, national, and international organizations.
-I am a past President of the New York Metropolitan Breast Cancer Group, President-Elect of the American Society of Breast Surgeons, and Editor of the journal Breast Diseases.
-I serve on numerous editorial boards and do peer review for more than 15 major journals.
-I lecture widely and have edited the multi-author textbook Sentinel Lymph Node Biopsy.
+I have been the Principal Investigator of Memorial Sloan Kettering’s Sentinel Lymph Node Biopsy Program, have served as Acting Chief of the Breast Service (1996-98), and am active in local, national, and international organizations.
+I am a Past-President of the American Society of Breast Surgeons and of the New York Metropolitan Breast Cancer Group.
+I am Editor of the journal Breast Diseases and do peer review for 15 other journals.
+I lecture widely and am the editor of the multi-author textbook Sentinel Lymph Node Biopsy.

 - Languages Spoken: English

 - Education: MD, Columbia University

 - Fellowships: Surgical Oncology - Memorial Sloank Kettering Cancer Center